back arrow

 I started by conducting B2B trend research to help understand how the website can adapt to market dynamics and stay current in the evolving B2B landscape.
 This research identified three key trends:

-3. Buyer Needs Help: Buyers often require assistance during their purchase journey to make informed decisions, especially in the B2B buying journey.
+3. Customer Needs Help: Users often require assistance during their purchase journey to make informed decisions, especially in the B2B buying journey.

-Based on these findings, I defined our strategic direction to focus on a Buyer-Centric Design.
-Buyers expect relevance and an intuitive, user-friendly navigation experience.
+Based on these findings, I defined our strategic direction to focus on a User-Centric Design.
+Users expect relevance and an intuitive, user-friendly navigation experience.

 10 interviews